 Shannon Wild is an Australian wildlife photographer and cinematographer based in Africa.
 As a passionate wildlife lover and conservation advocate, Shannon shoots for many organisations and non-profits worldwide and films for clients such as National Geographic and NatGeo Wild.
 She is also a published author with topics including wildlife photography as well as reptile ecophysiology, another personal passion.

 Douwe Dijkstra is a professional senior graphic designer based in Sydney.
 Born and raised in The Netherlands, he relocated downunder in 2003 and now calls Australia home.
 Photography is a strong passion for Douwe and he picked up his first camera at the age of 12.
 Over the years his hobby has evolved from taking family snaps with his grandfather’s camera, to creating black and white fine art in the digital age.
-He recently started an Instagram account, @monochromevisions, marking a new chapter in his photography journey.
-Douwe prefers to shoot in monochrome.
-He simply finds it easier to capture the essence of a scene in black and white: colour is just a distraction.
+Douwe prefers to shoot in monochrome as he simply finds it easier to capture the essence of a scene in black and white: colour is just a distraction.
 He won the black and white category of the 2015 Photographer of the Year.

 As well as being named Overall Winner of Australian Photography magazine's Photographer of the Year in 2016, Helen was a finalist in The Voice Collection 2016 and runner up in the Photographer of the Year, Portrait category, in 2015.
 She is inspired by dramatic and natural light, and produces simple, emotive and authentic images.
 With a style consisting mainly of black-and-white, she sees beauty in the everyday.

-Richard was one of five photographers selected for the first series of National Geographic Channel’s television documentary Tales by Light (now on Netflix).
+Richard was one of five photographers selected for the first series of the award winning television documentary Tales by Light (now on Netflix).
 He is a Master of Photography awarded by the Australian Institute of Professional Photography (AIPP) and represents Canon Australia as a Canon Master Photographer.

 Australian based wildlife photographer Tanya Stollznow spends several months of the year capturing images of the natural world in Africa, Asia and Australia.
 Tanya is skilled in capturing emotive, compelling images that allow the viewer to identify and connect to the subject.
 Through her imagery Tanya promotes interest and support for the conservation and protection of wildlife and their habitats, in particular the conservation of rare and endangered species in South Africa.